erajasekar/cs-workshop/PITCHME.md

 * Retail — Amazon, online shopping
 * Movies — Animation, Netfix
 * Telecom — Skype
-* Education — Khan Academy, Udemy
+* Education — KhanAcademy, Udemy
 * Healthcare

 Note: The best new movie production company in many decades, Pixar, was a software company.
 Disney — had to buy Pixar, a software company, to remain relevant in animated movies.